mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 - The zoom icon in the SliceViewer and plot toolbars have been replaced with clearer icons.

+New
+###
+- Added a 'Generate Script from Workspaces' button to Workbench under the File menu bar.

 Improvements
 ############
 - The keyboard shortcut Ctrl+N now opens a new tab in the script editor.